 A request must be made for each courtroom proceeding and for each court-ordered, court-operated program for which an interpreter is requested and/or cancelled.
 To request an interpreter, a party may complete the Interpreter Request/Cancellation form (SDSC Form #ADM-348) and should do so as far in advance of the hearing as possible.
 The Interpreter Request/Cancellation form may be submitted at the business office during normal business hours or mailed to the court location noted on the court paperwork.
-If an interpreter is not available at the time of the hearing or scheduled program, the court may: continue the case until an interpreter can be assigned, use bilingual staff (if available and appropriate) or utilize a telephone interpreting service.
-If the customer has someone available to interpret for him or her, he or she may elect to use that person to interpret if appropriate.
+If an interpreter is not available at the time of the hearing or scheduled program, the court may continue the case until an interpreter can be assigned or utilize a telephone interpreting service.
+If the customer has someone available to interpret for them, they may elect to use that person to interpret if appropriate.

 Canceling an Interpreter